Why is Body Burn Percentage So Important?

 perform with limited burn injuries.
 When compared to a non-vented 88/12 deluxe coverall, a vented 88/12 deluxe

 coverall powered by Summit Breeze® outperforms burn rate scores by 43%.
+Also note an incredibly low body burn rate of less than 8% has been achieved by our 5.5 oz. inherent blend materials powered by Summit Breeze® Technology!
 In addition, only Summit Breeze® directs

 a great majority of gas away from the face, significantly minimizing inhalation injury.
 This is because Summit